 Consequences: An automatic detention will be issued.
-The parent will be notified through the school's student information system and may be notified by a phone call.
+The parent will be notified through the school's student information system and, in addition, parents may be notified by a phone call.

 Additional Action: Teachers or administrators may take additional action at his/her discretion based on individual situations.
 Law enforcement will be notified when appropriate.